leskovde/AutoPIE/notes/notes_clang.md

   - contains namely macro definitions (`-D`) and include paths (`-I`)
   - CD is in json format with the name `compile_commands.json`
   - the json is searched for in the current directory or its parent directories
-  - the json file contains an entries for source files, each entry contains a directory, file, and a compilation command
+  - the json file contains entries for source files, each entry contains a directory, file, and a compilation command
   - multiple entries for a single source file are also possible (in repeated compilation, etc.)
   - build tools such as CMake and Ninja can generate these CDs
   - if the project is not using any of the compatible build tools, the user can either make a CD manually or use tools such as Build EAR https://github.com/rizsotto/Bear
-  - tools created via libtooling don't always need compilation databases, they can instead use the `--` argument that separates the tool arguments from the compilation arguments
+  - tools created via libtooling don't always need compilation databases, they can instead use the `--` argument that separates the tool's arguments from the compilation arguments
   - arguments after `--` are used as a ad-hoc version of a compilation database
 - Clang AST